 Well, at least that’s the philosophy that I’m going with for the moment!
-So, I decided it would be best to use the KISS method, and you know, keep it simple with the bathroom decor.
+I decided it would be best to use the KISS method, and keep it simple with my obsession with DIY bathroom decor.

-Let’s get started.
+Let’s get started!

 Second, I truly believe that when you paint a board you should let it “cure” for a week prior to putting any vinyl on it.
 This will tremendously help you when you go to pull off your vinyl from your board.

 However, as you’ll see below sometimes peeled paint does happen.
 It’s just the nature of the beast when you create wood signs, but don’t worry.
 I have an awesome video that’ll show you how to fix it!